NoamSmilovich/Automatic-Number-Plate-Recognition/README.md

 - Get a deeper understanding of image processing with OpenCV
 - Experiment with GUI design
 - Interface with an online API using Python
+- Learn some basic usage of SQL

 ## Installation
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 #### Requirements
 This program was tested on Windows 10, 64 bit with Python 3.8 installed.
 #### Step-by-Step Procedure
-In order to set the virtual environment, apriori installation of virtualenv platform is required.
+In order to set the virtual environment, installation of virtualenv platform is required.
 Use the following commands to create a new working virtual environment with all the required dependencies.
 ```
 git clone https://github.com/NoamSmilovich/Automatic-Number-Plate-Recognition.git